keskival/universal-embodiment/README.md

 ## Suitable Datasets

-A dataset is suitable if it has video or any other signal representations of agents in physical interactions.
+A dataset is suitable if it has video or any other preferably multimodal signal representations of agents in physical interactions.

 More agents is better.
-Nature videos, traffic videos, military operations videos, ...
+Nature videos, traffic videos, sports, military operations videos, ...

 - [DRONEVISION: A DATASET OF AERIAL VIDEOS FOR COMPUTER VISION APPLICATIONS](https://ieee-dataport.org/documents/dronevision-dataset-aerial-videos-computer-vision-applications)